aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ### Step 6:

-Now we add our new Compound Beacons to the list.
+Now add your new Compound Beacons to the list.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}